-Whether a first time skier or a seasoned pro, planning a ski or snowboarding vacation with the kids can be stressful.
+Whether you’re a first-time skier or a seasoned pro, planning a ski or snowboarding vacation with the kids can be stressful.
 In addition to the logistics of actually getting to your ski resort destination, there’s the stress of putting your kids in the hands of strangers.
 Even when these strangers are trained and professional ski instructors.
-Colorado Ski Country USA (CSCUSA) 2014/15 Instructor of the Year, Trish O’Connell from Steamboat Ski Resort, shares her expert advice on ways to ensure your child has a fun, safe and educational ski school experience with 16 tips for putting your kids in Ski School.

 1) What is the ideal age to start a kid skiing?
 Snowboarding?